-The Network has also developed a variety of forms and tools to be used with the model.
+The Network also developed a variety of forms and tools to be used with the model.
 These tools can be found in Tools for Professionals - Total Joint Replacement.
-The model, forms and tools were updated in January 2016.
+The model, forms and tools were updated in Spring 2017.

 The Network continues to engage with acute care and rehab providers to identify and address ongoing challenges in the referral process.